 Since its inception in 1984, Tocqueville Society members have contributed cumulatively over $50 million to United Way of Central Iowa.
-Last year alone, Tocqueville Society members contributed $7.1 million.
+Last year alone, they contributed $7.1 million.
 These funds are strategically invested to create measurable and lasting change in our community’s most urgent issues.

 Become a Game-Changer